-A student who desires to authorize disclosure of certain private mental health information about themselves to a designated person for purposes set out in the Act must complete a Student Optional Disclosure of Private Mental Health Information Form.
+A student who desires to authorize disclosure of certain private mental health information about himself or herself to a designated person for purposes set out in the Act must complete a Student Optional Disclosure of Private Mental Health Information Form.
 See www.waubonsee.edu/legal or contact the Counseling and Student Support Manager.